 Sjm Holdings's score of 28 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, SJM Holdings, headquartered in Hong Kong, reported total carbon emissions of approximately 199,685,990 kg CO2e.
-This figure includes 21,524,440 kg CO2e from Scope 1 emissions, 176,994,960 kg CO2e from Scope 2 emissions, and 1,166,600 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 191,430,180 kg CO2e, with Scope 1 emissions at 19,484,070 kg CO2e, Scope 2 at 170,932,300 kg CO2e, and Scope 3 at 1,013,810 kg CO2e.
-SJM Holdings has not publicly disclosed specific reduction targets or initiatives as part of its climate commitments.
-The emissions data is cascaded from its parent company, SJM Holdings Limited, indicating a corporate family relationship that influences its reporting and performance metrics.
-The company has disclosed emissions data for Scopes 1, 2, and 3, demonstrating a comprehensive approach to tracking its carbon footprint.
-Overall, SJM Holdings is actively monitoring its emissions, but further details on reduction strategies or commitments are not available at this time.
+In 2024, SJM Holdings, headquartered in Hong Kong, reported total carbon emissions of approximately 199.7 million kg CO2e.
+This figure includes Scope 1 emissions of about 21.5 million kg CO2e, Scope 2 emissions of approximately 177 million kg CO2e, and Scope 3 emissions of about 1.2 million kg CO2e.
+The previous year, 2023, the company recorded total emissions of approximately 191.4 million kg CO2e, with Scope 1 at about 19.5 million kg CO2e, Scope 2 at approximately 170.9 million kg CO2e, and Scope 3 at about 1 million kg CO2e.
+SJM Holdings has not disclosed specific reduction targets or initiatives as part of its climate commitments.
+The emissions data is cascaded from its parent company, SJM Holdings Limited, indicating a corporate family relationship.
+The company has not reported any significant climate pledges or initiatives under frameworks such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
+Overall, SJM Holdings is actively monitoring its carbon footprint, with a focus on transparency in emissions reporting, but lacks defined reduction strategies at this time.

 Access structured emissions data, company-specific emission factors, and source documents